 • You can tap the Camera icon on the Home screen of the center display to access the available views.

-• Within the app, the menu bar lets you toggle between available camera views (depending on equipment).
+• Within the app, the menu bar lets you toggle between available camera views.
 This menu bar’s appearance will vary depending on your vehicle type and equipment.

 • The arrows on the side of the navigation bar provide access to additional views.